Themepark User’s Manual

 good starting point for some tweaking.

-Currently supported are the T-Rex and Tilekiln tile servers and you can generate Taginfo project files.
+Currently supported are several tile servers and you can generate Taginfo project files.

 Plugin | For | Usage |